moderndive/moderndive/README.md

 age.](man/figures/residuals-2-1.png)

 ### 4\.
 A quick-and-easy Kaggle predictive modeling competition submission\!

-The fourth common student question:

-> “How do I apply this model to a new set of data to make predictions?”

 With the fields of machine learning and artificial intelligence gaining prominence, the importance of predictive modeling cannot be understated.